Cindy Vallar, Editor & Reviewer

 Turtles were a common food of the buccaneers.
 Alexandre Exquemelin wrote of these creatures:…the green turtles…are of middling size, being a good four feet in breadth.
 Their shell is thicker, covered with small scales about as thick as the horn used in lanterns.
 These turtles are extremely good to eat – the flesh very sweet and the fat green and delicious.
 This fat is so penetrating that when you have eaten nothing but turtle flesh for three or four weeks, your shirt becomes so greasy from sweat you can squeeze the oil out and your limbs are weighed down with it.Pitman also described how he and the others turned turtles.

 …No special implements are carried for catching the green turtles…but when these creatures come on shore every night to lay their eggs, they can be levered over by two men with a hand-spike.
 Once laid on their backs, the turtles cannot budge.
 (Exquemelin, 74, 75)…we walked along the sea shore to watch for tortoises or turtle: which when they came up out of the sea…we turned on their backs.
 And they being incapable of turning themselves again, we let them remain so till the day following, or until we had conveniency of killing them: for if they were sufficiently defended from the heat of the sun by shade…they would live several days out of the water.These creatures fascinated him, for he wrote several times about them and how the men prepared and ate the food the turtles provided.
 Rather than eat bread, which wasn’t available to them, they beat the yolks of the turtle eggs “in calabashes with some salt; and fried them with the fat of the tortoise, like to pancakes, in a piece of an earthen jar found by the sea-side….”
-(Stuart, 457-8)
+(Pitman, 457-8)

 ...in the night-time, to turn turtle; and in the day-time, we were employed in killing them: whose flesh was the chiefest of our diet, being roasted by the fire on wooden spits.
-(Stuart, 456)
+(Pitman, 456)

 Such lengthy explanations were common inclusions in early accounts of life in the West Indies, and buccaneers wrote a number of these.
 The first part of Exquemelin’s The Buccaneers of America described Hispaniola – its geography, as well as the vegetation growing and creatures living there.
 But this book was merely the first of the travel/adventure books pirates wrote.
 Lionel Wafer, another buccaneer surgeon, published his account in 1699 and much of it discussed the exotic places and people he met and the flora and fauna he encountered.
 Two years earlier, William Dampier came out with A New Voyage Round the World, which the Royal Society considered a “factual, talented, and richly detailed account of people, places, things, plants, fishes, reptiles, birds and mammals.”
 (Shipman, 4) Between this book and subsequent ones, Dampier introduced a number of words into the English language: avocado, cashew, chopsticks, sea-lion, sub-species, thunder-cloud, and many others.

 The privateers on the island attempted to dissuade Henry and his comrades from repairing their boat, instead suggesting they become privateers like themselves and accompany them in their piraguas.
 Failing to convince the rebel convicts in this idea, the privateers burned the leaky boat expecting Henry and company would go with them rather than remain on the island until a ship passed in “eight or nine months” or risk capture by Spaniards who would accuse them of being pirates.But this contrivance answered not their expectations.
 For notwithstanding they burnt our boat and took our sails and other utensils from us, I continued my resolution, and chose rather to trust Divine Providence on that desolate and uninhabitable island than to partake or be any ways concerned with them in their piracy: having confidence in myself, that GOD, who had so wonderfully and miraculously preserved us on the sea and brought us to this island, would, in like manner, deliver us hence, if we continued faithful to Him.
-(Stuart, 454-5)Four of the privateers opted to remain with Henry and the others.
+(Pitman, 454-5)Four of the privateers opted to remain with Henry and the others.
 Three months passed before a ship ventured near the island.
 Those aboard turned out to be privateers.
 Henry was the only one invited to join the captain aboard the ship, “where I was not only feasted with wine and choice provisions; but had given me by the Doctor a pair of silk stockings, a pair of shoes, and a great deal of linen cloth to make me shirts, &c.”
-(Stuart, 462)
+(Pitman, 462)

 Since the privateers were bound for port with a recently captured prize, Henry requested that he and his comrades accompany them.
 As was the custom on pirate ships, however, the captain could not make that decision “without the consent of the Company, having but two votes and as many shares in the ship and cargo….”
-(Stuart, 462) Once the men gathered in the waist, they agreed to take Henry, but not his companions.
+(Pitman, 462) Once the men gathered in the waist, they agreed to take Henry, but not his companions.
 They didn’t, however, leave those men empty handed.…they sent them a cask of wine, some bread and cheese, a gammon of bacon, some linen cloth, thread and needles to make them shirts, &c.
 And the next day, they permitted them to come on board, and entertained them very courteously.
-(Stuart, 462)Two days later Henry and the privateers sailed for Providence in the Bahamas.
+(Pitman, 462)Two days later Henry and the privateers sailed for Providence in the Bahamas.
 The English had abandoned the island earlier, but had returned to settle only eight months earlier. “[T]hey had built a town by the seaside; and elected a Governor from among themselves: who, with the consent of twelve more of the chief men of the island, made and enacted divers laws for the good of their little commonwealth; being as yet under the protection of no Prince.”
-(Stuart, 464)
+(Pitman, 464)

 Henry stayed for about two weeks, then departed aboard a ketch bound for Carolina and New York.
 One morning he went for a walk and encountered an acquaintance from Barbados, the island where he had escaped his enforced servitude.
 This man told him:…of the different resentments people had at our departure, and how after we were gone, our Masters had hired a sloop to send after us; but thinking it in vain, they did not pursue us.
 However, they sent our names and the description of our persons to the Leeward Islands, that so, if any of us came thither, we might be taken prisoners and sent up again.
-(Stuart, 466)The man also recounted numerous rumors of what had become of Henry and his companions, but most believed they had perished at sea.
+(Pitman, 466)The man also recounted numerous rumors of what had become of Henry and his companions, but most believed they had perished at sea.

 Soon after this meeting, Henry set sail for Amsterdam.
 Five weeks later, the ship stopped at the Isle of Wight, and Henry headed for Southampton incognito, only to learn upon his arrival that this disguise was unnecessary.
 His relatives “had procured my Pardon; and joyfully received me, as one risen from the dead.”
-(Stuart, 466) He ended his account with a devout prayer to the Almighty for seeing him through his trials while residing “at the sign of the Ship, in Paul’s Churchyard, London” on 10 June 1689.
+(Pitman, 466) He ended his account with a devout prayer to the Almighty for seeing him through his trials while residing “at the sign of the Ship, in Paul’s Churchyard, London” on 10 June 1689.